 Which begs the question: How in the world did he ever even get there so often, against teams committed to stuffing the paint with three, four, or even five defenders — let alone finish with such incredible accuracy (through all the banging, body-slamming, close-lining, forearm-shivering, grabbing, head-locking, tackling, tackling, tackling, yanking, and other such rough-housing), and all the while still manage to keep his teammates engaged and involved?

-Don’t allow yourself to think it was the result of transition opportunities.
+Don’t allow yourself to think it was the result of countless transition opportunities.
 It wasn’t.
-The Heat didn’t employ a fast-paced, transition-fueled offense.
-They were just 17th overall in fast-break points per game, and 27th overall in pace.
+Despite perception to the contrary, the Big Three era Heat don’t employ a fast-paced, transition-fueled offense.
+They were just 17th overall in fast-break points per game this past season, and 27th overall in pace.
 James produced his staggering numbers without the benefit of easy baskets, in one of the slowest offenses in the league.

-But don’t let the gravity of his success from within five feet of the rim allow you to diminish his performances from elsewhere on the court.
+And don’t let the gravity of James’ success from within five feet of the rim allow you to diminish his performances from elsewhere on the court.
 From 5-to-15 feet, he shot a still ridiculous 48%; that’s a whopping five percentage points better than his closest rival Kevin Durant.
-And from beyond 20 feet, James’ 40% mark matched that of Durant.
+And from beyond 20 feet, James’ 40% mark matched that of Durant (excluding heaves).

 James, always weary of historical milestones, is now shooting 49.7% for his career.

 Among small forwards who have averaged at least 20 points per game for their careers, James is sixth all time, behind Adrian Dantley (54.0%), Marques Johnson (51.8%), Bernard King (51.8%), Julius Irving (50.7%) and Alex English (50.7%).

 If James duplicates this season’s seemingly-incomprehensible pace, he too will pass 50% shooting for his career.